Missions: Close to Home

 Second Harvest Food Bank of Northeast Tennessee Food for Kids Backpack Program

 WRPC’s partnership with Second Harvest Food Bank of Northeast Tennessee helps to feed hungry children by providing financial assistance to the Food for Kids Backpack Program.
-Twice each month during the school year, bags of food are sent home on Friday with identified Kingsport City School students to eat over the weekend.
+Once each month during the school year, bags of food are sent home on Friday with identified students in Kingsport City Schools and Sullivan County Schools to eat over the weekend.